-Best Benchtop Bandsaw of 2018: Buying Guide and Top 5
+Best Benchtop Bandsaw: Buying Guide and Top 5

-- Best Benchtop Bandsaw of 2018: Buying Guide and Top 5
+- Best Benchtop Bandsaw: Buying Guide and Top 5

 If you’re a serious woodworker or are considering becoming a woodworking hobbyist, then it only makes sense to invest in several power tools.
 And for those of you just getting started in the furniture-making game, a bandsaw should be one of the most prioritized tools on your list.
 From building furniture to making picture frames to making hole cuts or intricate designs, more likely than not you’ll need a bandsaw in your workshop.